 Weibull distribution analysis is the most commonly utilised statistical method for analysing system life data reliability, exceeding exponential, lognormal, and normal distributions.
 The Weibull distribution is valuable for assessing the reliability of products and systems, as well as for forecasting failure rates and determining the remaining useful life(Abernethy, 2004).
 Weibull analysis involves graphically examining probability plots to determine the most suitable distribution for a specific set of life data related to certain failure modes.
 The Weibull distribution is known for its versatility in representing various failure behaviours, which is valuable in engineering and reliability contexts.
-The analysis is performed using life data, including failure rates, cycles, start-stops, MTBF, and other reliability metrics utilised for failure distribution.
-Many organisations, especially the armed forces, have found the utilisation of the Weibull distribution to be highly beneficial for maintenance and equipment lifecycle management.
+The analysis is performed using life data, including failure rates, cycles, start-stops, MTBF, and other reliability metrics utilised for failure distribution to be highly beneficial for maintenance and equipment lifecycle management.
 This tool is used in reliability analysis to create a versatile and strong structure for modelling lifetime distributions, estimating parameters from failure data, analysing reliability metrics, and predicting future performance.

 Weibull analysis uses statistical distribution to predict the lifespan of products in a population.
 The parameterized distribution of the representative sample is utilised to estimate crucial life characteristics of the product, such as reliability, probability of failure at a specific time, mean life, and failure rate.
 The Weibull distribution does not necessitate a large amount of failure data or distributions for an informed analysis.
-By analysing Weibull plots and estimating parameters like the shape parameter ( $\beta$ ) and scale parameter ( $\eta$ ), maintenance engineers or operators can schedule maintenance activities and create effective maintenance solutions tailored to the specific requirements of machinery and components.
+By analysing Weibull plots and estimating parameters like the shape parameter (β) and scale parameter (η), maintenance engineers or operators can schedule maintenance activities and create effective maintenance solutions tailored to the specific requirements of machinery and components.
 Its extensive use across industries such as manufacturing, aerospace, automotive, and healthcare highlights its crucial role in guaranteeing the dependability and safety of products and systems.